dmbaker90/LHTL/index.md

 5. The process to eliminate procrastination involves 4 steps:
     - Cues: notice what it is that causes the distractions and eliminate them.
 Most office these are phones, or notifications on your computer.
     - Routine: build a new plan that breaks bad cues and encourages new cues with fewer distractions.
 Neurological routines are powerful.
     - Reward: after a successful focused mode of studying, reward yourself with an appropriate sized reward.
 This isn't just psychological, it's also part of the learning process to break away from the focused mode of the brain.
-Consider the Pomodorow (tomato timer) technique to focus for 25 minutes, then a 5 minute break into the diffuse mode of the brain.
+Consider the Pomodoro (tomato timer) technique to focus for 25 minutes, then a 5 minute break into the diffuse mode of the brain.
     - Belief: _belief_ that the new system works reinforces the behavior that you will use it.